Padlet Arcade - Sharing and playing

 Before playing, each player enters a display name.

-Gameplay varies by game type — dragging cards in Matching, flipping tiles in Memory, selecting answers in Multiple Choice, and so on.
+Gameplay varies by game type — dragging cards in Matching, flipping tiles in Memory, selecting answers in Multiple Choice, etc.

 When players are done, they click the Submit button to check their answers.
 They’ll see their score (number of correct items) and completion time.